mikicvi/mikicvi/README.md

-- 👋 Hi, I’m @mikicvi
+- 👋 Hi, I’m @mikicvi, 2nd year CS student!
-- 👀 I’m interested in back end software development and cloud computing.
+- 👀 I’m interested in full stack software development and cloud computing.
-- 🌱 I’m currently learning .net core, C and python
+- 🌱 I’m currently learning PHP, C, C#, Python, SQL, Bash scripting(awk, tr, sed), HTML, CSS and JS.
 - 💞️ I’m looking to collaborate on any kind of begginer projects
 - 📫 You can reach me only via GitHub for the moment. :)